 Step 4: Determine the Amount to Raise

-Figure out how much money you need to raise in order to meet your goal once you subtract the cost for products and services.
+Figure out how much money you need to raise in order to meet your goal once you subtract the estimated cost for products and services.

 Step 5: Establish Cost of Admission